Cantigny Park

 Cantigny (/kænˈtiːni/ kan-TEE-nee) is a 500 acre park in Wheaton, Illinois, 30 mi west of Chicago.
 It is the former estate of Joseph Medill and his grandson, Colonel Robert R. McCormick, publishers of the Chicago Tribune.
-Open to the public from February through December, Cantigny comprises expansive formal and informal gardens, a historic Georgian-style brick house, a military museum, a visitor center with cafe, a picnic grove with pavilion, an outdoor playground, hiking paths and a 27-hole golf course with driving range, pro-shop and restaurant.
+Open to the public from February through December, Cantigny comprises expansive formal and informal gardens, a historic Georgian-style brick house, a military museum, a visitor center with cafe, a picnic grove with pavilion, an outdoor playground, hiking paths, and a 27-hole golf course with driving range, pro-shop, and restaurant.

 Cantigny attracts more than 330,000 people per year.
-Visitors may watch a short welcome and orientation film inside the visitor center to learn about the park's origin, history, people and present-day features.
-The visitor center also includes an interpretive wall exhibit, an in-ground scaled model of the 500-acre property, the Medill cafe, and Le Jardin, a caterer-ready facility for lectures, events and rentals.
+Visitors may watch a short welcome and orientation film inside the visitor center to learn about the park's origin, history, people, and present-day features.
+The visitor center also includes an interpretive wall exhibit, an in-ground scaled model of the 500-acre property, the Medill cafe, and Le Jardin, a caterer-ready facility for lectures, events, and rentals.

 Concerts, lectures, workshops, festivals, and other events are held at Cantigny throughout the year.
 Among the site's signature events are a summertime Jazz and Wine Festival, Fall Fest in late September, and Christmas at Cantigny from late November to early January.
 Cantigny is a common place for weddings, outdoor photography, and banquets.
 School field trip excursions and youth group camping are also offered.

 Origins

 The land was acquired by Joseph Medill as a country estate, which he called Red Oaks, in the late 1800s.
 After his death, the estate passed to his grandson, Colonel Robert R. McCormick.
 McCormick served in World War I and saw action at the Battle of Cantigny in northern France.
-After returning home, he renamed the estate Cantigny in honor of this battle.
+After returning home, he renamed the estate Cantigny in honor of the battle.

 McCormick had no children.
 When he died in 1955, he left his fortune to establish the McCormick Charitable Trust (now the McCormick Foundation).
 He also directed that Cantigny should be transformed into a park for the use of the general public.
 Since then, the McCormick Foundation has used the endowment funds bequeathed by McCormick to operate Cantigny as a public facility.

 Ornamental onions and Russian sage flowers in late July along the Hawthorn Path.
 The Fountain Garden and Visitor Center are in the distance.

 Robert R. McCormick House

 In 1896–1897, Joseph Medill built a 35-room mansion on the estate; it was designed by architect Charles Allerton Coolidge.
-In underwent renovation and restoration, which completed in 2023.
-Today the mansion is the Robert R. McCormick House, a historic house which is used as offices and event rental space.
+It underwent renovation and restoration, which was completed in 2023.
+Today, the mansion is the Robert R. McCormick House, a historic house which is used as offices and event rental space.
 The mansion is open to the public only on select dates as part of Cantigny's special event schedule.

-Among the noteworthy rooms on the first floor are Freedom Hall, Art Deco style hidden service bar, the Drawing Room and Dining Room.
-These rooms feature original McCormick-era artifacts, including paintings, swords, library books and wallpaper.
+Among the noteworthy rooms on the first floor are Freedom Hall, an Art Deco-style hidden service bar, the Drawing Room, and the Dining Room.
+These rooms feature original McCormick-era artifacts, including paintings, swords, library books, and wallpaper.
 The second floor is an exhibit space.